Advertiser Disclosure

 Priority privileges are available for purchase during online check-in, at the airport during check-in, or through reservations prior to your flight.

-Priority boarding is only one of the items that the priority privileges package comes with — it also includes priority lines at check-in counters and priority security lines when available at certain airports.
+The priority privileges package also includes access to priority check-in counters and priority security lines when available at certain airports.

-For boarding, priority boarding gives you access to group 4, which is not one of the first groups — there are still several groups of passengers who will be boarding ahead of or with you.
+Priority boarding gives you access to group 4, which is not one of the first groups — there are still several groups of passengers who will be boarding ahead of you.
+However, it might help you secure overhead space during full flights.

 Preferred Boarding